List of Green Lanterns: Laham

 Laham of Scylla is introduced in Green Lantern Corps Quarterly #2 (Autumn 1992).
 He is killed off-panel during a surprise invasion of his home planet.
 Upon his death, his ring passes to Waverly Sayre, who becomes good friends with Laham's widow.
 Laham first physically appears as a statue in the Crypts on Oa.

 Waverly Sayre

 Waverly Sayre is a pioneer living on the frontier in the early years of the United States.
 Hoping to start a family, Waverly falls into depression when his wife dies in childbirth, taking their newborn son with her.
 As he contemplates suicide, the late Laham's ring appears to him and selects him as Laham's successor.
-Initially believing the ring a manifestation of Satan, Sayre quickly grows into his new role, taking his faithful dog with him on every mission.
+Initially believing the ring to be a manifestation of Satan, Sayre quickly grows into his new role, taking his faithful dog with him on every mission.

 Daniel Young

 Daniel Young was a sheriff in Montana, in 1873.
 During his chase of a band of outlaws, Daniel was summoned by Abin Sur, wounded in a battle in deep space.
 While Abin Sur convalesced in his ship, healed by its machines, Young was a temporary replacement, and he used the power of the ring to bring the outlaws to justice.
 Afterward, the ring returned to Abin Sur.